Screenwriters... Directors... Producers...

 Get started …

-Scheduled series of seminars start in February and October.
+Enrol by 1 October, events start 15 October.
 As the course attracts film, TV and digital media producers and freelancers with demanding schedules but rich opportunities for work based learning, you can join our onboarding group at any time.
 This helps to prepare background research and coursework to ease your workload during the formal course participation.

 Since we mainly work with filmmakers who have some experience, we are also reinventing the conventional application process.
 Instead, if the course is of interest, please ask for our Registration Checklist – if you like you can send us a draft version with attachments and we can have a chat about this.